SoftwareAG/c8y-docs/content/edge/installation-bundle/prerequisites.md

 #### Outgoing Traffic

-The core nodes and the CEP node must be able to connect to the internet.
+The core node must be able to connect to the internet.
 Ports required to outside are:

 |Service|Port|
 |:---|:---|